jerry9871/CausalLinkSim/README.md

 - Inertia is an emergent phenomenon from the particles and their interactions, and it follows similar rules as the electrostatic force.
 - The particle is inertially coupled to other particles through causal links (gravitons? ...).
 The particle has no hidden variable to hold its absolute momentum.
 State vector is a property of the causal link, rather than the particle itself.
-- The claim of GR that spacetime geometry becomes flat Minkowski spacetime is to be questioned.
+- The claim of GR that spacetime geometry becomes flat Minkowski spacetime far from massive objects is to be questioned.
 The stress tensor and cosomological constant may be misunderstood (my claim).
 - I adhere to Mach's principle: The inertia of a particle is determined by the distribution of all other particles in the universe.
 - Dark matter and dark energy are apparent and the observed effects stems from misunderstandings of how inertia and gravity works.

 ### Super nice to get: GENERAL RELATIVITY and GRAVITY

-- Block universe is a misleading concept.
-Description of curvature of spacetime doesn't need to include time, just space.
-Replacing 4D spacetime manifold with "space density" - 3D space-space manifold preserves all the GR effects.
-The metric tensor can be reduced to 3x3 spatial transformation only.
-This is direct consequence of **Scale of time × Scale of space = 1**, which is true for arbitrary, non-rotating Schwarzchild metric.
+- Block universe is a misleading concept, because description of spacetime curvature doesn't need to include time.
+Time is not a coordinate, it is the causality metric of space.
+Replacing 4D spacetime manifold with "space density" - 3D space-space manifold preserves the GR effects.
+The metric tensor can be reduced to 3x3 spatial geometric transformation only.
+This is direct consequence of **Scale of time × Scale of space = 1**, which is true at least for any arbitrary, non-rotating Schwarzchild metric.
 In other words: there is just more space around massive objects, which causes the nearby particles to move slower from external observer's perspective.
+The claim of time-to-space rotation close to event horizon is speculative, or to be understood better within this context.
-- Space density gradient around massive objects is equivalent to acceleration, because acceleration makes the object to experience space gradient in the direction of accleration.
-This is the alternate explanation for the Einstein's equivalence principle.
+- Space density gradient around massive objects is perceived as acceleration, because "true" acceleration makes the object to experience space gradient in the direction of accleration.
+This is the alternate explanation for the Einstein's equivalence principle, without time as a coordinate.
-- Space is a conttainer for fermionic particles (endings of the causal links), and the links live in the backend.
+- Space is a container for fermionic particles (endings of the causal links), and the links live in the backend.
 The "field" of any kind doesn't exist in the spacetime.
-- Curvature of spacetime emerges from arrangement of the causal links.
+- Curvature of spacetime emerges from arrangement of the causal links (causality propagating null trajectories).
 Particle density (mass) gradient translates into the causal links stretching in the direction of the gradient.
 - Acceleration between two particles makes a wavefront in their causal link.
 If the causal link goes through an event horizon, the wavefront is steeper than the speed of causality, and the causal link tears down.

 ### Super wild and nice to get: QUANTUM MECHANICS